Jack Grisman: 'Great Escape'

 Grisman's name was amongst those in the list of the murdered prisoners which was published in the press in the UK and Commonwealth countries when news broke on or about 20 May 1944.

 His photograph is shown in conjunction with that of a relative here and he is also commemorated on the Dunsfold War Memorial website.

 As "Halton brat" or an "old Haltonian", a graduate of the RAF Halton aircraft apprentice scheme, he is commemorated by name in the stained glass window in St. George's Church, RAF Halton dedicated to those murdered following the "Great Escape".

+Personal life

+Grisman was married and survived by his wife, Marie M. Grisman.

 Awards

 Mentioned in despatches for conspicuous gallantry as a prisoner of war (none of the other relevant decorations then available could be awarded posthumously).
 It was published in a supplement to the London Gazette on 8 June 1944.